-Follow the three links below to help you choose a Topic, develop a Purpose Statement about the topic, and create a storyboard to organize information around the topic.
+Follow steps 2A, 2B, and 2C below to help you choose a Topic, develop a Mission Statement about the topic, and develop a preplanning document to help you organize information around the topic.
 Follow these steps and you will have the beginnings of award winning content.

-- Choose an Original Educational Topic to Impact the Reader

-- Develop your Mission Statement

-- Storyboard the Content (Text & Multimedia)
+- 2A.
+Choose an Original Educational Topic to Impact the Reader - 2B.
+Develop your Mission Statement - 2C.
+Preplanning Content for Maximum Impact (Text & Multimedia)

-2a.
+2A.
 Choose an Original Educational Topic to Impact the Reader